Kouui/fortran_on_mac/README.md

 ### step 1.

 	$ f2py -h add.pyf -m add add.f
-this will leaves the add.pyf in the current directory.
+this will leave the add.pyf in the current directory.

 ### step2.
 modify declaration of variables by placing intent directives and checking code.